jeffcarp/x64js/README.md

 - [x] Implement labels (could be improved)
 - [ ] Implement `db` and `dd` pseudo-instructions (from nasm)
 - [ ] Implement `section .text` with `global` keyword
+- [ ] Implement `eip` containing "the address of the next instruction to be executed if no branching is done"

 ## Run tests